PipeOps-Marketplace/rabbitmq-ssl/README.md

 - AMQP (queue) port 5671 is secured with SSL.
 - The management UI runs on port 15672 without SSL (HTTP only).
 - Only the AMQP port (5671) uses SSL.
 The management UI is available over HTTP (port 15672).
+- The SSL certificate's Common Name (CN) and Subject Alternative Name (SAN) will match the value of the `PIPEOPS_PROJECT_NAME` build argument, if provided.
+This ensures SSL validation works for your chosen project/hostname.